 Audio Tour | Be Heard.
 Hear insights from Be Seen artists and the local LGBTQ+ community, accessible here from any location on your smartphone, tablet or computer.

 Audio Tour | LGBTQ+ Perspectives on the Collection.
 Explore the queer history of works throughout the museum accessible here from any location on your smartphone, tablet or computer.

 Major support provided by Duff Ashmead and Eric Ort, with generous support from the Larsen Fund for Photography, Barbara and Thomas Ward, and the Robert Mapplethorpe Foundation.

 Sustaining support for the Wadsworth Atheneum provided by Newman’s Own Foundation and the Greater Hartford Arts Council’s United Arts Campaign.

 Images: Mickalene Thomas, Racquel with Les Trois Femmes, 2018.
-Chromogenic print. © Mickalene Thomas.
-Courtesy of the artist and Yancey Richardson; Paul Mpagi Sepuya, Study Reflecting Dureau (0X5A1227), 2017.
-Archival pigment print. © Paul Mpagi Sepuya.
+Chromogenic print.
+The Douglas Tracy Smith and Dorothy Potter Smith Fund, 2019.3.4. © Mickalene Thomas; Paul Mpagi Sepuya, Study Reflecting Dureau (0X5A1227), 2017.
+Archival pigment print.
+Purchased through the gift of Robinson A. and Nancy D. Grover, 2019.3.5. © Paul Mpagi Sepuya.
 Courtesy of the artist; Catherine Opie, Pig Pen, 1993.
-Chromogenic print. © Catherine Opie.
+Chromogenic print.
+Alexander A. Goldfarb Contemporary Art Acquisition Fund, 2019.4.1. © Catherine Opie.
 Courtesy Regen Projects, Los Angeles and Lehmann Maupin, New York, Hong Kong, and Seoul.